bnaucler/iddb/README.md

 Compiled and tested on Arch Linux 4.9 (amd64) and MacOS Sierra, but should work pretty much anywhere.

 ## Why iddb?
-iddb is written to be lightweight, portable, lightning fast and requiring minimal storage space.
+iddb is lightweight, portable, lightning fast and requiring minimal storage space.
 This might be useful in embedded applications or legacy systems.
 However; for most applications you'll find [abook](http://abook.sourceforge.net/) or [khard](https://github.com/scheibler/khard) much more useful.